-Research Director, Oxford India Centre for Sustainable Development, Somerville College; Senior Researcher, Smith School of Enterprise and Environment, School of Geography and the Environment, University of Oxford
+Research Director, Oxford India Centre for Sustainable Development, Somerville College; Associate Professor, Smith School of Enterprise and Environment, School of Geography and the Environment, University of Oxford

-Dr. Radhika Khosla is the Research Director of the Oxford India Centre for Sustainable Development and Research Fellow at Somerville College; and a Senior Researcher at the Smith School of Enterprise and Environment, School of Geography and the Environment, at the University of Oxford.
-She works on examining the productive tensions between urban transitions, energy services consumption and climate change, with a focus on developing country cities.
+Dr. Radhika Khosla is the Research Director of the Oxford India Centre for Sustainable Development and Research Fellow at Somerville College; and Associate Professor at the Smith School of Enterprise and Environment, School of Geography and the Environment, at the University of Oxford.
+She works on examining the productive tensions between urban transitions, energy services consumption, and climate change, with a focus on developing country cities.